0chain/zboxcli/README.md

 - Lack is tokens lack in the stake pool.
 It's possible if the blobber has punished.
 - Excess is tokens can be unlocked.
+- Reward is all rewards: blobber rewards, validator rewards and interests.
+  It's current value.
+Rewards unlocking reduces it to zero.
 - B. Reward is blobber reward for all time and all allocations including reading rewards.
 - V. Reward is validator reward for all time and all allocations.
+- I. Reward is stake interests for all time.
 - Offers is information about opened offers.
 Expire, allocation ID and expired are belongs to related allocation object.
 The offer lock is tokens of blobber stake reserved for this allocation (offer stake).
 If blobber penalized then